Fluke667/MultiVPN/README.md

-# MultVPN a PPTP / L2TP Server
+# MultiVPN
+Protocols: PPTP, L2TP, Ikev2, Shadowsocks, OpenVPN,

-Start the IPsec VPN server
+Start the VPN server
 VERY IMPORTANT !
 First, run this command on the Docker host to load the IPsec NETKEY kernel module: